 What this means is that if we have a healthy, intact EZ water layer in our arteries that nothing can get to the artery wall to damage it.
 Therefore, even if cholesterol caused atherosclerosis, which it doesn’t, it wouldn’t matter if you had high LDL, VLDL, small dense molecules, or ApoB; nothing can get through.
 (This does beg the question of how the endothelial cells get nutrients.
 The answer is that they rely on diffusion from interstitial fluid and their own network of capillaries called the vasa vasorum) This EZ water protective layer sounds pretty good.
 You’re probably wondering how you can make sure you maintain that layer.
 Pollack found the answer in his lab.

 As I mentioned before, this EZ water forms when water holds enough energy.
 Pollack found that water can become energized in many ways.
 The best way was radiant light.
 He says, “Ultraviolet was least effective, visible light more effective, and infrared the most effective, particularly at 3000 nm…..Later we realized that the 3000 nm wavelength is the one most strongly absorbed by water.”
 Therefore, exposure to light will help us build EZ water in our bodies.
-This is why the sun feels so good and infrared saunas (click here for the sauna I recommend, Sunlighten Saunas) have been shown to have benefits to cardiovascular health. (r,r) There were other ways that Pollack found you could energize water as well.
+This is why the sun feels so good and infrared saunas (click here and use code DRHUSSEY for a discount on the purchase of a sauna) have been shown to have benefits to cardiovascular health. (r,r) There were other ways that Pollack found you could energize water as well.
 Direct contact with the Earth (grounding) would do it, and vortexing, or swirling, the water in the presence of oxygen would also energize it.
 (Pollack has also found that this EZ water is the type of water that is present in cells, which provides a whole new framework for the workings of a cell)

 If there are ways we can increase the health and quantity of our EZ water you can imagine that there are things that can decrease it as well.
-One of these ways would be not doing enough activities that expose us to the energy needed to energize our blood, so basically not spending time outdoors in direct contact with nature.
+One of these ways would be not doing enough activities that expose us to the energy needed to energize our blood, so basically not spending time outdoors in direct contact with nature or not getting enough infrared light exposure.
 But also increased oxidative stress can break it down.
 I have discussed oxidative stress in other posts (here), but remember they are an excess of free radicals in the body that damage tissues.
 We get these excess free radicals from relying on carbohydrates for fuel, excess exposure to toxins, high blood sugars, and inflammation.

 Also, remember that free radicals have and unpaired electron and they really want to be paired.
 They will steal an electron from anywhere they can find one, including from a tissue causing damage.
 Our coveted EZ water is a very negatively charged and therefore has many electrons ripe for the taking.
 If we are in a chronic state of oxidative stress we can end up breaking down all our EZ water in certain areas leaving the blood vessel exposed.
 The inflammatory and oxidatively stressed environment that caused the breakdown of the EZ water is now allowed to wreak havoc on our arteries. (r) I feel that because the endothelia of the blood vessels has evolved with this EZ water barrier for protection it does not have as much cellular defense as other cells may and is more vulnerable to damage.